2024 Formula One World Championship: Free practice drivers

 Throughout the season, each team had to field a driver in one of the first two free practice sessions who had not competed in more than two races, on two occasions, once for each car.
 Oliver Bearman's debut for Ferrari at the did not count, as he only participated in the third practice session.
+His second race appearance for Haas, however, did count.